maxmarsc/ADAA_wavetable/README.md

 ## The python folder
 Most of my experiment were made in Python.
 I recoded the algorithm from matlab to python.
 Then I made a second version a bit simpler, focusing on making suitable for real time implementation (the base algorithm have some ever-increasing indexes which is kinda hard to support).

-Check `python/main.py` for the details, I tried
+Check `python/main.py` for the details, I tried to document it so it's self-explanatory.

 You can find the python requirements in the `requirements.txt` file.
 You might also need `libsoxr`.